Important questions to ask before having surgery

 Where will the surgery be performed?

 Until recently, most surgery was done in hospitals.
 Today, however, many procedures are done on an outpatient basis or in ambulatory surgical centers.
 This lowers the cost of these procedures since you are not paying for a hospital room.
 Certain procedures may still need to be done on an inpatient basis.
 Your overall health is also considered when making a decision as to where the operation will be done.
-Be sure to ask your doctor why he or she recommends either setting.
+Be sure to ask your healthcare provider why he or she recommends either setting.

 What type of anesthesia will be administered?